raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 ---
 ## Abstract

-Following the micro-services architecture implies that each service has its own private datastore, specific to its own needs (SQL DB, cache DB, document store, etc).
-This architecture has lots of benefits we won't detailed here.
+Following the micro-services architecture implies that each service has its own private data store, specific to its own needs (SQL DB, cache DB, document store, etc).
+This architecture has lots of benefits we won't detail here.
 But it also creates new challenges.

 How do you implement business transactions that are consistent between your services?